-We study the effects of the 1930s-era HOLC “redlining” maps on the long-run trajectories of neighborhoods.
-Using a boundary design along with propensity score methods, we estimate the causal effects of the maps on racial segregation, home ownership, house values, rents, and credit scores.
-We also compare cities on either side of a population cutoff that determined whether maps were drawn for identification.
-Our results suggest that the HOLC maps had an economically meaningful and lasting effect on the development of urban neighborhoods through reduced credit access and subsequent disinvestment.
+We study the effects of the 1930s-era HOLC "redlining" maps on the long-run trajectories of neighborhoods.
+Using a boundary design and propensity score methods, we find that the maps led to reduced home ownership rates, house values, and rents and increased racial segregation in later decades.
+We also compare cities on either side of a population cutoff that determined whether maps were drawn and find broadly similar results.
+We conclude that the HOLC maps had meaningful and lasting effects on the development of urban neighborhoods through reduced credit access and subsequent disinvestment.

 No. 2017-12,